"It is very satisfying to find an elegant technical solution to what can be very complex problems."

 I work with a range of staff including clinicians, nurses and various other technical and non-technical staff.
 The success of my projects is directly related to how well I work with the people who’ll end up using the technological solution I develop, so it’s important to have good working relationships.

-I always have some sort of project on the go to dig my teeth into, whether that’s DIY or the challenge of learning to play the violin at age 30!
-And not having access to work email from home is vital for switching off from work.
+I always have some sort of project on the go to dig my teeth into, whether that’s DIY at home or learning to play the violin.
+I find deliberately not having access to work email from home a good way of switching off from work.